lardemua/atom_documentation/docs/procedures.md

 To calibrate your robot you must define your robotic system, (e.g. <my_robot\>).
 You should also have a **system description** in the form of an [urdf](http://wiki.ros.org/urdf) or a [xacro](http://wiki.ros.org/xacro) file(s).
 This is normally stored in a ros package named **<my_robot\>_description**.

-!!!
-Note
-    We recommend using xacro files instead of urdfs.

-Finally, **ATOM** requires a bagfile with a recording of the data from the sensors you wish to calibrate.
+In addition to this, **ATOM** requires a bagfile with a recording of the data from the sensors you wish to calibrate.
+This was covered in detail in [Getting Started](index.md#calibration-pipeline).

 Transformations in the bagfile (i.e. topics /tf and /tf_static) will be ignored, so that they do not collide with the ones being published by the [robot_state_publisher](http://wiki.ros.org/robot_state_publisher).
 Thus, if your robotic system contains moving parts, the bagfile should also record the [sensor_msgs/JointState](http://docs.ros.org/en/lunar/api/sensor_msgs/html/msg/JointState.html) message.